getodk/docs/src/scan-form-designer-using.rst

 The :guilabel:`Bubble type` field allows you to select how to categorize and count user entries.
   - :menuselection:`Tally`: Filled bubbles will be read by ODK Scan as one unit each and will be added up to result in a number value.
 Each filled bubble/checkbox is one tally mark. (for example, one filled bubble for each child vaccinated).
   - :menuselection:`Select one`: User chooses only one answer to the prompt. (for example, Male or Female).
-  - :menuselection:`Select many`: User chooses all applicable answers. (for example, Reasons for extra care: Low birthweight, family history of infant death, twins...).
+  - :menuselection:`Select many`: User chooses all applicable answers. (for example, Reasons for extra care: Low birth weight, family history of infant death, twins...).

 .. image:: /img/scan-form-designer/create-bubbles-menu.*
   :alt: Adding Bubble Fields in Scan Form Designer